How to help detect and prevent merchant account fraud

 Credit card fraud continues to rise as criminals develop even more inventive ways of stealing financial data for unauthorized purchases.
 The introduction of EMV credit cards has helped to prevent fraudulent activity within brick-and-mortar retail environments.
 However, the security features that come with these chip-enabled cards offer zero protection in the online world.

-Experts predict eCommerce credit card processing fraud could reach $25.6 billion in 20201.
-Some payment processors offer fraud protection tools to help limit your liability.
-Read on to learn how these tools can help reduce the amount of credit card processing fraud that may occur within your payment environment.
+Read on to learn how fraud protection tools can help reduce the amount of credit card processing fraud that may occur within your payment environment.

 1. Basic merchant fraud detection steps